ComputationalRadiationPhysics/picongpu/README.md

 Besides the central PIC algorithm, we developed a wide range of tools and diagnostics, e.g.:
 - online, far-field radiation diagnostics for coherent and incoherent radiation emitted by charged particles
-- full hdf5 restart and dumping capabilties
+- full hdf5 restart and dumping capabilities
 - 2D and 3D live view and diagnostics tools

 Todays GPUs reach a performance up to